What is Naropa University?

 uncovering and acknowledging their own innate qualities of wisdom and compassion.

-- Community: The feature of intentional community is a strong learning component of the MA Contemplative
+- Community: The feature of intentional community is a strong learning component of the Contemplative

 Psychotherapy & Buddhist Psychology program.
 Students begin the program and take every